ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+&quot;Behold this ruin!
+Twas a skull
-e of etereul spirit full!
+Once of etereul spirit full!
 This narrow cell was life’s retreat:
 This space was thought&#x27;s myst. rious seat!
 What beauteous j.i. lure li.i.-d this spot,